 Financial objectives have a substantial weighting, and nonfinancial objectives vary by role.
-Executives managing business units typically have a 50% weighting on financial outcomes, while Executives managing support functions have a typical weighting of 30%.
+For example, Group Executives managing business units typically have a 45% weighting on financial outcomes and Group Executives managing support functions typically have a weighting of 25% on financial outcomes.